Pinnun/MADT8101-Seminar-in-Advanced-Analytic/5 Customer Segmentation_Product Recommendation/README.md

 A product recommendation is basically a filtering system that seeks to predict and show the items that a user would like to purchase.
 It may not be entirely accurate, but if it shows you what you like then it is doing its job right.

 ## Product Recommendation based on Customer Segmentation Engine
+**Customer segmentation** is a vital tool for tailoring *personalized recommendations* in business.
+It involves categorizing customers into smaller groups based on shared characteristics like demographics or behavior.
+By doing so, businesses can uncover valuable insights about customer preferences and tendencies.
+For instance, analyzing past purchasing behavior helps identify customers' product or service preferences, which then informs *targeted recommendations*.
+Beyond purchase history, factors like browsing patterns, location, and demographics contribute to more refined segments, enabling even more precise personalization.
+These segmented groups allow businesses to provide tailored recommendations through various channels like emails, websites, or apps.
+Ultimately, customer segmentation enhances businesses' understanding of their clientele, leading to highly relevant recommendations that bolster customer engagement, loyalty, and revenue.

 There are analytic finding from data transactions as followings:
 1. One time visit in cluster "1" approx. 87%